marunkumar891/Nodejs-Redis/README.md

 # Nodejs-Redis
- This application gives you various insights regarding CryptoMarket
+ This application gives you various insights regarding StockMarket